ONSdigital/dp-healthcheck/README.md

         ...
     ```

-6. Register the health handler, unless you are using the whitelist middleware described in tep 8.2:
+6. Register the health handler, unless you are using the whitelist middleware described in step 8.2:

     ```
         ...